Scholars in Residence Program

 HBI offers outstanding scholars, writers and artists the opportunity to be in residence at HBI at different points during the year.
 We also have an invitation-only Research Associate program to allow individuals whose work closely aligns with our mission to affiliate with HBI.

 The HBI Scholars in Residence Program is open to scholars working on any aspect of Jewish women’s and gender studies in order to devote time to their research.
-These residencies take place during the academic year and range from two months to a full semester.
+These residencies take place during the academic year (August - May) and generally range from two months to a full semester.
 Applications for a full academic year will be considered.

 Applicants living outside the U.S. and those whose work has an international dimension are especially encouraged to apply.

 Scholars will receive a monthly stipend of $5,000.
-In addition, participants will receive (shared) office space at the Women’s Studies Research Center at Brandeis University and access to all available Brandeis University resources.
+In addition, participants will receive (shared) office space at the Women’s Studies Research Center at Brandeis University and access to all available Brandeis University resources as state and university health policies permit.
+There is also the possibility to have the support of an undergraduate Research Assistant.

 Please submit each of the following items when completing the online application.